mssgill/hscSphinx/glossary.rst

     Hirata-Seljac-Mandelbaum
-        This refers to a collection of shape measurement algorithms coded-up, bundled together, and made public by Chris Hirata, Eros Seljac, and Rachel Mandelbaum.
+        This refers to a collection of shape measurement algorithms coded-up, bundled together, and made public by Chris Hirata, Uros Seljak, and Rachel Mandelbaum.
 The package includes 'KSB' (HSM_KSB), 'regaussianization' (HSM_REGAUSS), 'Bernstein-Jarvis'
         (HSM_BJ), 'linear' (HSM_LINEAR), and a shapelet-based algorithm (HSC_SHAPELET).
 It is enabled by default in the HSC pipeline.